 Tony Toigo – Director of Operations – Loving competition and adrenaline inducing activities from an early age, Tony found excitement through activities like motocross, downhill mtn biking, and downhill skiing as well as traditional organized sports.
 He still competes in a number of local rec sports leagues from ice hockey, baseball, basketball, tennis, or pickleball.
 In the past decade, biking has played a larger role in his life and something he enjoys doing with his dad, Tony Sr., and friends.
 After hearing about childhood friend Mark Jessee’s enthusiasm for the Day Across Minnesota in 2019, he also committed to doing the race and began riding gravel roads to prep for the event.
 In doing so, he found the freedom and ability to explore the countryside to be infectious.
 Tony has two adult-aged kids that share his love of the outdoors.
 In addition, he has worked professionally on trail development in Colorado and Iowa and has experience leading volunteers and non-profit organizations.
 With Grey Duck Grit, he hopes participants will find it to be a mental and physical challenge as well as potentially life altering.

-Greg Somogyi – Registrations/Race Results – After a career ending knee injury as a professional basketball player, cycling filled a huge void in Greg’s life.
+Greg Somogyi – Registrations/Tech Analyst – After a career ending knee injury as a professional basketball player, cycling filled a huge void in Greg’s life.
 He always loved getting out on his bike, but it wasn’t until he incorporated cycling into his injury-rehab routine that he realized the physical, and more importantly, mental health benefits of pedaling throughout mother nature.
 With this passion for gravel cycling and contribution to GDG, Greg hopes he can pass along what he’s learned by providing an experience for others to also discover what cycling has to offer.